If you were injured as a pedestrian in an accident, your rights matter.

 In California, there is one golden rule of traffic: pedestrians get the right of way.
 But when a pedestrian and a car are involved in an accident, the results can be serious, even deadly.
-That’s why you need to contact an experienced San Diego pedestrian accident attorney like the Law Offices of Elliott N. Kanter.
+That’s why you need to contact an experienced San Diego pedestrian accident attorney like The Law Office of Elliott Kanter.

 According to the National Highway Traffic Safety Association and the Insurance Institute for Highway Safety, pedestrian fatalities account for 11% of motor vehicle fatalities.
 And on average, a person is injured in a traffic accident every 8 minutes.

 Insurance defense lawyers will do everything to prove that you — the victim — are the one at fault.
 You need to call an experienced San Diego pedestrian accident lawyer right away.
 The longer you wait to contact a law firm, the harder it is to prove your case and protect your rights.

 When a car hits a pedestrian, the impact almost always occurs from the front of the vehicle.
 The initial contact is most commonly with the vehicle’s bumper or front edge of the hood, although when the vehicle is a taller pickup truck or SUV, the initial contacts are usually higher.
 The majority of pedestrian accidents are caused when motor vehicles fail to yield to pedestrians, run through stoplights or stop signs, or speed through areas with high pedestrian traffic, such as school zones or residential areas.

 According to the National Highway Traffic Safety Association, 40% of pedestrian deaths are caused by vehicle impact, 32% result from ground contact, and 25% from other objects.